zzc-1998/zzc-1998.github.io/_pages/about.md

 - I am working on project [**Q-Future**: Visual Evaluation with Foundation Models](https://github.com/Q-Future) (co-founder)

 # 🔥 News
+- *2025.04*: &nbsp;⚡⚡ Two papers (First author of MLLM Benchmark Redundancy Principle) have been accepted by ACL Main Track 2025.
-- *2025.02*: &nbsp;⚡⚡ Four papers (First author of Q-Eval & Q-Bench-Video) have been accepted by CVPR 2025.
+- *2025.02*: &nbsp;⚡⚡ Four papers (First author of Q-Eval [Oral] & Q-Bench-Video) have been accepted by CVPR 2025.
 - *2025.01*: &nbsp;⚡⚡ **A-Bench** has been accepted by ICLR 2025.
 - *2025.01*: &nbsp;⚡⚡ Get the Young Elite Scientists Sponsorship Program by CAST (中国科协青年人才托举工程博士生专项计划)
 - *2024.10*: &nbsp;⚡⚡ **LMM-PCQA** (First Author) has received the [**Best Paper Nomination**](https://2024.acmmm.org/best-paper) in ACM MM 2024.